open-resources/physics_bank/content/public/004.Kinematics(1D)/Free Fall/Ball launched to a specific height/ball_launched_to_specific_height.md

     allow-blank: true
     label: $v_2 = $
     suffix: $\rm{m/s}$
+myst:
   substitutions:
     params:
       vars:
         title: Projectile of ball launched to a specific height
-    v: 57
+      v: 48
-    h: 110
+      h: 37
 ---
 # {{ params.vars.title }}
 A ball is launched vertically from the ground with an initial speed of $v = {{ params.v }}$ $\rm{m/s}$.